-Do you know where your applications are?
-If your first thought was, “in the cloud, duh” you aren’t wrong – but just because applications are hosted in the cloud does not mean that they don’t have physical locations.
-Services like Microsoft Office 365 leverage a distributed, global footprint to deliver resources to end users.
-For one-way consumption of content that can be cached in a CDN closer to the end user, this model is perfect.
+Do you know where your apps are?
+If you’re first thought was, “in the cloud, duh” you aren’t wrong – but just because applications are hosted in the cloud doesn’t meant that they don’t have physical locations.
+Services like Microsoft O365 and Amazon Azure host their apps in data centers all over the world.
+For services that can be cached in a CDN closer to the end user, this model is perfect.
 But for critical applications requiring database and compute, the farther that app location is from your office or end user, the harder it is to guarantee optimized performance.
-Let’s break down the options for using internet for cloud connectivity.
+To make it even more complicated, all of these different application servers don’t particularly share locations either.
+So if your Denver office utilizes both SharePoint and Salesforce, your data probably takes separate paths to go through each.
+Still confused?
+Let’s break it down.

 Unfortunately, performance and security are sacrificed.
 The internet is 80% consumer video traffic (your traffic doesn’t have a chance against Netflix).
 Plus, without that centralized security stack we mentioned, many enterprises understandably have data protection concerns.

-But to us, the question is where… and how?
-If they want to connect with the cloud, they should probably look at where those key cloud providers are.
+But where… and how? if they want to connect with the cloud, they should probably look at where those key cloud providers are.
 So, definitely have a hub near Salesforce, right?
 Everybody has Salesforce.
 So we should probably be close to those locations:

 So again… where, and how?
 Do I need to be everywhere?
 Do I need to do all of this myself?